MySQL - DATE, TIME, DATETIME, and TIMESTAMP differences

 2021-01-01

-The TIME type is used for values with time part in hh:mm:ss format, where:
+The TIME type is used for values with only time part (no date part) in hh:mm:ss format, where:

 hh- hour number (from00to24),mm- minute number (from00to59),ss- second number (from00to59).